snaqvi1990/naqvilab/index.md

 {% capture text %}

-The molecular machinery that controls how other genes are expressed is critical for cellular identity and development, and thus must be robust to perturbations.
-At the same time, quantitative changes in the dosage of this transcriptional machinery are a frequent cause of both rare, developmental disorders as well as common variation in traits and disease risk.
+The molecular machinery that controls transcription - when and to what extent genes are turned on - is critical for cellular identity and development.
+Quantitative perturbations to this transcriptional machinery are a frequent cause of both rare, developmental disorders and common variation in trait and disease risk.

 {%